alxmrs/website/src/electric-origami/index.md

 ![Representing the problem as a graph.](/assets/graph-initial-sketch.png)

-I noticed that the dotted lines here weren't telling the whole picture: Each line is associated with a connection " mode."
+I noticed that the dotted lines here weren't telling the whole picture: Each line is associated with a connection "mode."
 While alpha was connected, beta wasn't, and visa versa.

 ![Adding modes to the graph.](/assets/graph-alpha-beta.png)